Aram-Vn/water_simulation/README.md

 - The C++ program simulates water height in a pool based on predefined constants and dynamically adjusts the water input rate to maintain a target height.

 - The Python script compiles the C++ code if needed, executes the compiled program, reads its output, and plots the water height and input rate in real-time using `matplotlib`.

+# Classes

+`Classes`

+- `The WaterSimulation class` is responsible for simulating the dynamics of water height in a pool.
+It uses a PID controller to dynamically adjust the water input rate to reach and maintain a target water height.

+- **Methods**:
+  - `static WaterSimulation* getInstance(double inputTargetWaterHeight, double kp, double ki, double kd)`

+    Retrieves the singleton instance of WaterSimulation.
+If the instance does not exist, it cols private constructor which initializes a WaterSimulation instance with a specified target water height and PID parameters (proportional gain **kp**, integral gain **ki**, and derivative gain **kd**).

+    - Parameters
+      - `inputTargetWaterHeight`: The desired water height to be maintained.
+      - `kp`: Proportional gain for the PID controller. default value is 1.0
+      - `ki`: Integral gain for the PID controller. default value is 0.1
+      - `kd`: Derivative gain for the PID controller. default value is 0.01

+    - **Returns**: A pointer to the singleton WaterSimulation instance.

+  - `void runSimulation()`
+    - Executes the water simulation.
+It continuously adjusts the water input rate using the PID controller and outputs the current simulation state (time, water height, and input rate) to the console.
+    - The simulation runs until the maximum simulation time is reached.